HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configureidpcat.md

-# Configure Domino REST API on using Domino's IdP Provider in Domino 14 or greater
+# Configure Domino REST API to use Domino's IdP Provider in Domino 14 or greater

 ## About this task